-The Company exercised judgement to determine that a product return reserve was not required as historical returns activity have not been material.
+The Company generally does not grant a right of return for its products.
+The Company exercised judgement to determine that a product return reserve was not required as of December 31, 2024 and 2023, as historical returns activity have not been material and the Company's expectations and estimates regarding future returns have not changed.